 His finale was mind reading from two audience members, that chose a word from a random page in a book.
 An elaborate path leads to revealing the prediction and was absolutely brilliant.

 Next up was Ross McClean, who is a member of the Neptune Magic Society.

 The Neptune Magic Society was mentioned several times as they are to hold their junior meetings at Magicbox on Saturday Mornings.
 If Imogen wasn’t at Gymnastics, I would be interested to see if she fancied it.

 Finally was Chris Cross.
 Chris performed an escapology routine.
 Where he escaped from a straight jacket in 1 minute 30 seconds.

 His connection with the audience was amazing.
 He picked out several people and commented on different things, which create a buzz.
 He even picked out me “The Camera guy” and lay on the floor and stuck some poses.
 His energy was brilliantly times for the Cabaret finale.

 The room was filled with people from the North East’s Magic Circles and people who loved magic.
 Graeme pointed out that there was also a Celebrity in the room, Danny Adams.
 Since seeing Clive Web and Danny Adams in Butlins, I have to say I’m a huge fan.

-If I had my phone on me I’ve have took a selfie, but I settled for testing out my Nikon D3300 with a proper photo!
+If I had my phone with me I’ve had took a selfie, but I settled for testing out my Nikon D3300 with a proper photo!

 Check out their website or pop in to see the huge collection of book and tricks that now display.